CulhamLab/Eyelink/README.md

 1. A computer with an Ethernet port (some laptops do not have this)

 ## Network Setup
 *This process will disable network and internet access until manually undone.
-To undo, follow the same steps but set the TCP/IPv4 back to automatic ip.*
+To undo, follow the same steps but set the TCP/IPv4 back to automatic ip.
+This process does not need to be repeated unless it has been manually undone.*
 1. On the MATLAB PC...
 1. Open the Network Connections display...
     1. Windows 7: